jpreecedev/developerhandbook/src/pages/protect-website-using-passportjs-jwt/index.md

 export { postAsync }
 ```

 When making requests to the server, we want to abstract away all the fuss of adding headers, setting the content-type, stringifying the body, and setting credentials.
 We can also take this opportunity to ensure that when things go wrong and calls to the server fail, that we still return a nice object back to the caller, so as to try and avoid unnecessary errors that stop all execution of JavaScript on the page.
-We can also fetch the server url from environment variables so that we don't have to hardcode it.
+We can also fetch the server URL from environment variables so that we don't have to hardcode it.

 In the same `utils` directory, create a new file called `index.js`, and add the following code;